You’ve probably heard from other patients that switching from levothyroxine to Tirosint made all the difference.

-Tirosint contains the least inactive ingredients out of all of T4 only thyroid medications and many patients have reported an improvement in overall symptoms when switching.
+Tirosint contains the fewest inactive ingredients (3) out of all of the T4-only thyroid medications and many patients have reported an improvement in overall symptoms when switching (4).

-Why do you think these patients notice improvement when switching?
+Why do you think these patients notice an improvement when switching?

 And much of this change has to do with the ingredient list (including both active and inactive).